margdarna/IDED/README.md

 - [Gramm Complete Data Visualization Toolbox](https://de.mathworks.com/matlabcentral/fileexchange/54465-gramm-complete-data-visualization-toolbox-ggplot2-r-like)

 ## Movies:
-The folder movie includes GIFs of theta power for each condition of the paradigm and each age group.
+The folder movie includes GIFs of theta power for each condition and age group.

 ## The IDED Paradigm:
 In order to be able to run the IDED paradigm on your computer copy [ExpCode](https://github.com/margdarna/IDED/tree/main/ExpCode) on your computer.